 (a) explicit parameter defining a DL-PRS configuration (e.g., as defined by parameters in LPP IE NR-DL-PRS-AssistanceData), or

 (b) an identifier pointing to a pre-defined on-demand DL-PRS configuration.

+(c) On demand PRS is subject to the complete NW deployment and not limited to few subsets or pre-configured selection; UE can request new PRS config by sending reasons as why current config is not suitable.

 On-demand DL-PRS preconfiguration: